MHokinson38/BotMacklin/README.md

 ### Discord Bot for personal use

 ## Main Uses
-* Sending gifs and messaged in response to calling set commands in Discord chat
+* Sending gifs and messages in response to calling set commands in Discord chat
 * Wordle Wrecker (See Below) through DM's

 ## Wordle Wrecker